-psi = pounds per square inch scfm = standard cubic feet per minute presented in Table E-8.
+psi = pounds per square inch

+scfm = standard cubic feet per minute

+The theoretical air demand for carbon and nitrogen removal at the 2040 maximum flows and loads was calculated, and it was determined that the existing blowers will meet future demands.
+The calculation is presented in Table E-8.
 The parameters used in the calculations were similar to what was used for calculating airflow demand at the Island WWTP and the Mulberry WWTP.
-The aeration system at the North Regional WWTP has sufficient capacity at the 2040 maximum month conditions because the BOD_5 and ammonia loading are anticipated to be below the design criteria.
+The aeration system at the North Regional WWTP has sufficient capacity at the 2040 maximum month conditions because the BOD5 and ammonia loading are anticipated to be below the design criteria.